OpenJetson/DeepStream-Yolo/YOLOV5S.md

 ### FAQ
 **Q:** Can I use others YoloV5 models (YoloV5m, YoloV5l, YoloV5x) on DeepStream?

-**A:** I think you can.
-Do the same steps using your selected YoloV5 file.
+**A:** You can.
+See this [link](https://github.com/wang-xinyu/tensorrtx/blob/master/yolov5/README.md#config) and do the same steps using your selected YoloV5 file.
 Remember to edit deepstream_app_config_yoloV5_tiny.txt and config_infer_primary_yoloV5_tiny.txt files to your selected YoloV5.

-##

-I'm not an expert in DeepStream or Yolo, but I can help in any issue or question.

-Sorry for any English error, it is not my native language.